Email FacebookTwitterMenu burgerClose thin

 Retirement Planning Tips

-• If you’re thinking of rolling money from a 401(k) over to an IRA, be sure to ask if a direct rollover is an option.
+• If you’re thinking about rolling over money from a 401(k) to an IRA, be sure to ask if a direct rollover is an option.
 With this type of rollover, your plan administrator handles the transfer of funds from your 401(k) to your IRA for you.
 The IRS requires rollover funds to be deposited into the new account within 60 days.
 Having someone else do this for you means you don’t have to worry about missing the IRS window, which could result in a tax penalty.

 Photo credit: ©iStock.com/DisobeyArt, ©iStock.com/andreswd, ©iStock.com/Luke Chan